Animal Control

 ANIMAL CONTROL

-Animal Control and Pound Office staff enforce the Animal Control Bylaw and promote responsible pet ownership to ensure that our community is safe and enjoyable for everyone.
+Animal Control staff enforce the Animal Control Bylaw and promote responsible pet ownership to ensure that our community is safe and enjoyable for everyone.
 We pick up stray dogs and reunite them with their owners, respond to complaints or concerns, investigate dog bite incidents, animal neglect, and excessive barking complaints.
 We enforce the leash law, dog licensing, dogs at large, and ensure that people scoop the poop.

 Our shelter is a maximum adoption facility.
 Every effort is made to reunite lost dogs with their owners and to re-home adoptable dogs.
 Adoptable dogs are those that show no signs of behavioural defects that could pose a health or safety risk to the public and have shown no signs of disease, injury or conditions that could adversely affect the health of the dog.
 There is no time limit for animals in our care.
 As long as they are happy and healthy, we will continue to try to find them their forever home.